-NCEES has a number of committees that meet throughout the year to address NCEES business and licensure issues.
+NCEES standing committees meet throughout the year to address NCEES business and licensure issues.
 The president appoints members to the committees each year.
-The president also has the authority to create task forces with limited terms to address timely issues as needed; there is one task force for the 2016–17 fiscal year.
+The president also has the authority to create special committees and task forces to address timely issues as needed.
+The 2020–21 committees and task forces are as follows:

 - Advisory Committee on Council Activities: ACCA makes recommendations on policy issues that are not assigned to another standing committee or that involve several committees.
 It also reviews the NCEES Manual of Policy and Position Statements and recommends needed revisions.

 - Awards: This committee collects nominations for NCEES service awards to be presented during the annual meeting and recommends recipients to the board of directors.